jobrachem/alfred3-interact/README.md

 3. Now the group object is available in sections, pages, and elements through the experiment session object.
 You can use it to access data from other participants in the same group.

-Note: While `match_stepwise` has its main purpose in asynchronous interactive experiments, you can still include `WaitingPage`s to synchronize group members.
-Refer to the documentation for the WaitingPage class for more guidance.

 ```python
 # script.py